yyyyykh/yyyyykh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a third-year Ph.D. student in the [Department of Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu/) at UC Berkeley, where I am fortunate to be advised by [Nika Haghtalab](https://people.eecs.berkeley.edu/~nika/).
+During summer 2022, I was a visiting student at TTIC hosted by [Avrim Blum](https://home.ttic.edu/~avrim/).
 Previously, I graduated from [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) at Tsinghua University.

 I am broadly interested in the intersection of machine learning and algorithmic game theory, focusing on the theoretical aspects of learning, interactions, and information transmission with strategic agents.